GRdevelops/Open-Ended-Project/documentation.md

 *Make article div clickable v

-*Make hero article clickable
+*Make hero article clickable v

-*How to use favicons
+*How to use favicons v

+*Inserire link mappa & fix all links

+*Implement javascript functionality v

+*Responsiveness

+*Make the email form work (Hey!
+If you received this email you probably submitted the form in one of my portfolio projects.
+Don't worry this is not a real newsletter and you won't receive more emails.
+Kind regards, GR.)